Today we’ve got someone who’s looking for short, simple to learn two-player boardgames.

 The same thing is true of the term quick.
 To a chit and counter wargamer, a two hour game may be considered lightning fast.

-Due to the fact that I don’t know exactly what Max is looking for here, I’m going to recommend a range of games.
+Since I don’t know exactly what Max is looking for here, I’m going to recommend a range of games.

 Very quick board games that are also very simple to learn: